manojnathyogi/Equitable_AI_Dermatology-TeamGlycolic/README.md

 ## **🎯 Project Highlights**

-* Developed the final model leveraging pre-trained architectures (ResNet, EfficientNet, ConvNeXt) to classify 16 different skin conditions across diverse skin tones on the Fitzpatrick scale.
+* Developed the final model leveraging transfer learning with pre-trained architectures (ResNet, EfficientNet, ConvNeXt) to classify 16 different skin conditions across diverse skin tones on the Fitzpatrick scale.

 * Attained an F1 score of 0.61, securing 13th place out of 74 teams on the final Kaggle leaderboard.